Skip to contents

 References

-Amos, Beatrice, Cristina Aurrecoechea, Matthieu Barba, Ana Barreto, Evelina Y Basenko, Robert Belnap, Ann S Blevins, et al. 2022.
+Amos, Beatrice, Cristina Aurrecoechea, Matthieu Barba, et al. 2022.
 “VEuPathDB: The Eukaryotic Pathogen, Vector and Host Bioinformatics Resource Center.”
 Nucleic Acids Research 50 (D1): D898–911.